SpotLess: Concurrent Rotational Consensus Made Practical through Rapid View Synchronization: Evaluation

+Thanks to the \emph{\MName{Ask}-recovery mechanism} and \emph{Rapid View Synchronization}, described in Section~\ref{sec:design}, \SpotLess{} shows strong resilience to Byzantine attacks, as we can observe from the results in Figure~\ref{fig:byzantine_failure}.
+No matter the type of attack, the \emph{victims} can quickly detect the failure and catch up by receiving $\f+1$ \MName{Sync} messages from other non-faulty replicas and sending \MName{Ask} messages.
+When facing non-responsive faulty replicas, the two mechanisms are useless, however, as timing out instances is the only way to advance view in this case.

-In the real-time throughput experiment after injecting failures, there are obvious fluctuations in the real-time throughput of \RCC{} after injecting failures, since \RCC{} adopts an exponential back-off algorithm to ignore proposals from faulty primaries. \RCC{}'s throughput gradually recovers to the original level and then keeps stable.
-In contrast, \PVP{} presents a more stable throughput timeline after failures happen.
+The results of Figure~\ref{fig:timeline} show obvious fluctuations in the real-time throughput of \RCC{} after injecting failures.
+This is due to the usage of an exponential back-off penalty algorithm to ignore instances with faulty primaries.
+Eventually, the throughput of \RCC{} gradually recovers to the original level and then keeps stable.
+This is the best case for \RCC{}, however, as all $\f$ failures happen at the same time.
+If the failures appear one by one, \RCC{} will suffer from these low-throughput fluctuations (the yellow columns in Figure~\ref{fig:timeline}) during each failure.
+In contrast, \SpotLess{} presents a more stable throughput timeline after failures happen (Q\ref{q:4}).

-Finally, we find that compared to \RCC{}, \PVP{} benefits more from concurrent consensus (\ref{q:6}).
-When there are a few instances, \RCC{} outperforms \PVP{} because each instance in \RCC{} enables out-of-order processing in an individual instance, which is disabled in an individual \PVP{} instance.
-As the number of concurrent instances increases, \RCC{} reaches peak throughput when there are 16 instances and then remains stable, whereas the throughput of \PVP{} keeps increasing and reaches its peak throughput when there are $n$ instances, which is higher than that of \RCC{} by up to 23\%.
+Figure~\ref{fig:spotless_concurrent} shows that \SpotLess{} benefits more from concurrent consensus than \RCC{}, especially when there are many instances.
+(Q\ref{q:5}).
+When there are 32 or fewer instances, \RCC{} outperforms \SpotLess{} because \RCC{} enables \emph{out-of-order processing} in individual instances, which is not supported by the chained design of \SpotLess{} instances.
+As the number of concurrent instances increases, the throughput of \RCC{} reaches a message processing bottleneck when there are 16 instances and then remains stable, whereas the throughput of \SpotLess{} can increase further due to the lower message complexity and reaches its peak value when there are $\n$ instances, higher than \RCC{} by up to 23\%.

+The performance of consensus protocols is significantly influenced by computing and network resources.
+First, Figure~\ref{fig:resource_impact}(a) shows that the performance of all protocols decreases when compute power is restrictd (fewer CPU cores in each replica).
+Second, Figure~\ref{fig:resource_impact}(b) shows that decreasing the network bandwidth negatively impacts the performance of all protocols in which network is a bottleneck.
+We note that \Narwhal{} is barely affected, however, as it is limited by computing resources as it has to verify $\n-\f$ digital signatures per block.
+Similarly, Figure~\ref{fig:resource_impact}(c) and (d), show that \emph{increasing} the number of regions, which not only decreases network bandwidth but also increases latency, \emph{negatively impacts} the performance of all protocols.
+We notice that in all cases, \SpotLess{} maintains a higher performance than \RCC{}, even thoug \SpotLess{} is affected by decreasing bandwidth.
+Finally, the comparison between Figure~\ref{fig:resource_impact}(c) and (d), shows that that increasing the batch size can partially mitigates bandwidth bottlenecks.